Moving

 • Submission: Submit the completed application and uploaded documents.
 You should receive an automated confirmation email.

-IMT appointment to exchange your foreign driver's license in Portugal
+IMT appointment to swap your foreign driver's license in Portugal

 • Scheduling: The IMT will contact you (usually by email- check your spam!) to schedule an in-person appointment.
 The waiting time for an appointment can vary significantly, from a few weeks to several months, depending on the IMT's workload and your location.